Isode’s Draft, Review & Release SolutionFor Military Messaging

 Organizational Military Messaging

 Military communication has variously been referred to as "Signals", "Formal Messaging" and "High Grade Messaging".
-In this paper we use the NATO term "Military Messaging" for this type of communication, where messages are sent to an organization (e.g., to a Command) rather than to an individual or to a role.
+In this paper we use the NATO term "Military Messaging" for this type of communication, where messages are sent between organizations (e.g., A Ship or a Command) rather than between individuals or roles.

 A key benefit of military messaging is that the sender does not need to understand the internal structure of a receiving organization.
-However it is clear that, for anything but the smallest organization, there is a risk of creating a bottleneck.
-This is addressed by including meta-information (such as a Subject Indicator Code "SIC") in the message which enables it to be directed appropriately.
+However, for anything but the smallest organization, there is a risk of creating a bottleneck.
+This is addressed by including meta-information (such as a Subject Indicator Code "SIC") in the message which enables it to be directed to appropriate Roles to handle the message.
 Messages received by an organization will be processed by a Profiler, which looks at the SICs and other information in the message and dispatches it to the appropriate recipients.

 Traditional Draft and Release

 The approach for draft and release is set out in the CCEB document ACP121(I), COMMUNICATION INSTRUCTIONS - GENERAL which provides a useful overview of formal military messaging, including use of electronic messaging provided by ACP127 or by STANAG 4406.

 The specification defines the layout of a paper form (reproduced below) on which a formal message is written.
 It is useful to study the form, as it helps in understanding the process.

 The person who fills in the form is the "drafter".
 Once the form is complete, it will be signed by the releasing officer (sometimes referenced as Authorized Releasing Officer (ARO)), someone with appropriate seniority to authorize the message.
 This authorization is critical, as the ARO is accepting formal responsibility on behalf of the organization.
 This is important to ensure correct communication and if necessary to take on subsequent legal responsibility.